THINGS YOU NEED TO KNOW BEFORE VISITING SOUTH AFRICA & SAFETY TIPS.

 The currency used in SA is called Rands (R).

-Although SA is listed as a developing country, you will soon realise that South Africa is performing well and should be in line with most developed countries.
-There is cellphone coverage and it is broad, you won’t need to worry about how you will get hold of family, friends or help when needed.
-There are many network plans, such as Cell C, Vodacom and MTN and Telkom
+Although SA is listed as a developing country, you will soon realize that South Africa is performing well and should be in line with most developed countries.
+There is cellphone coverage and it is broad, you won’t need to worry about how you will get hold of family, friends, or help when needed.
+There are many network plans, such as Cell C, Vodacom and MTN, and Telkom

 There are many forms of transport in SA, from Ubers to trains.
 There are many car rental companies that you could choose from.
 Renting a car means more freedom for movement.